 The Dangers of Discounting is that customers see that they have to pay less for your products and they believe that it’s worth much less.

 The more the product is discounted, the lower the perceived value.

 The overuse of discounts shows impacts to the price sensitivity i.e. when your product price return to the normal price, the customer may have a negative perception of your product.

-Instead of viewing the discount offer as your major weapon that helps in increasing your sales, you need to figure out the methods to reach your sales potential.
+Instead of viewing the discount offer as the major weapon that helps you boost eCommerce sales, you need to figure out the methods to reach your sales potential.
 Your brand value and unique selling points are more popular and beneficial to increase your sales for the long term.